 Avoid sunning in peak times

-Akin to sunburn prevention, you should stay out of the sun when it’s at its strongest – usually between the hours of 11am and 3pm, though this can be longer on particularly hot days.
+Akin to sunburn prevention, you should stay out of the sun when it’s at its strongest – usually between the hours of 10am and 4pm, though this can be longer on particularly hot days.
+Remember to get plenty of hydration.

 Use extra protection

 We can’t rub sun cream into our hair, but we can protect it with clothing!
 Consider a larger sun hat or even a baseball cap.
-Not only will this protect your hair from the sun, it will also stop you from squinting – great for preventing those dreaded crow’s feet.
+Swimming hair protection is vital.
+When swimming in hot weather, use SPF 30 or higher cream on skin and cover hair with your hat or a swimcap when possible.

 Rinse your hair

 Summertime invariably means more time spent in the pool.
-If you’re spending a lot of time in chlorinated water, always make sure you rinse it out afterwards.
+If you’re spending a lot of time in chlorinated water, always make sure you rinse damp hair out afterwards.
 Chlorine has been proven to damage hair, and in the cases of those with bright blond shades, can even turn it green!

 Make a natural hair mask

 While we’re on the subject of avoiding chemicals, you can also make your own organic, cruelty-free hair mask.
 The best formulas rely on a few key ingredients such as coconut oil and apple cider vinegar.
-With its antibacterial properties, it can also prevent itchy scalps, and is full of vitamins.
+With its antibacterial properties, it can also prevent itchy scalps, and is full of vitamin C and antioxidants.

 Blend six to eight fresh strawberries with one tablespoon each of coconut oil, apple cider vinegar and honey.
 Dampen the hair, then apply evenly and let it sit for 10 minutes before rinsing.